fledge-iot/fledge-filter-asset/docs/index.rst

                 ]
    }

 Note: If **split** key is missing then one new asset per datapoint will be created.
-Name of new asset will be the original asset name with the datapoint name appended following an underscore separator.
+The name of new asset will be the original asset name with the datapoint name appended following an underscore separator.

 Combining Rules
 ~~~~~~~~~~~~~~~